-Often, when I talk to managers in the middle of an organisation, they are waiting for senior leaders to give them clarity on their goals or role, or to align their objectives perfectly to make middle managers’ lives more simple.
+Often, when I talk to managers in the middle of an organization, they are waiting for senior leaders to give them clarity on their goals or role, or to align their objectives perfectly to make middle managers’ lives more simple.

 In reality if you have more than one boss or multiple stakeholders it is unlikely that any one of them has a full understanding of your goal and role.